Thank you for visiting the Montessori Nature Resource Library! I am thrilled you are here!

 In the “Page Sizing & Handling” section, select “Fit.”

 In the “Orientation” sections, select “Auto portrait/landscape” if needed

 Click “Advanced Print Setup”, and select “Print As Image”.

 For more information, please visit this page:

-This library is a free resource for subscribers of Montessori Nature.
-Free downloads are for personal and one classroom use only.
-You may print as many copies as you would like to use in your home or classroom; you may post online about a printable (example: a photo of your child using it), giving proper credit to Montessori Nature.
+By downloading the resources below you accept our Terms and Conditions.
+Free downloads are for personal and one-classroom use only.
+You may print as many copies as you would like to use in your home or classroom; you may post online about a printable (for example a photo of your child using it), giving proper credit to Montessori Nature.
 Please do not claim these files as your own, alter these files in any way, sell, print these files and then sell the printed copies to others, store or distribute these files on any other website or location ( Dropbox, Google Drive, Facebook groups, etc.); you may not email the files to anyone or transmit them in any other way.
-If you know someone who would enjoy this resource, feel free to invite them to join our community and sign up to become a subscriber.
+If you know someone who would enjoy this resource, please feel free to invite them to visit the Montessori Nature Resource Library.